YottaDB/YDBDoc/MessageRecovery/errors.rst

 GDE Error: This indicates that an ADD, CHANGE, DELETE, RENAME, or TEMPLATE command does not specify a NAME, REGION, or SEGMENT. xxxx is the required object-type.

-Action: Look for a missing space or supply the NAME, REGION, or SEGMENT.
+Action: Look for a missing space or supply the NAME, REGION or SEGMENT.

 -------------------
 OFFSETINV